fmhy/bot/README.md

 # fmhy/bot

+> [!NOTE]
+> This bot is no longer receiving new features and is now in maintenance mode.
+Please refrain from opening issues or pull requests.
+Pull Requests for drama generation additions will not be accepted.

 This code is for FreeMediaBotYeah, a Discord bot made specifically for the FMHY Discord server.
 It provides numerous utilities and other tools to help keep the server running like a well-oiled machine.

 **Note:** This source code is provided as-is for educational and development purposes only.
 You **shouldn't** self-host this.
 Support will not be provided if you choose to do so.